Auth1337/Discord-Token-Manager/README.md

 # Discord-Token-Manager
 Key Features:-
-• Avatar Changer, You Can Upload Image And Rename it with image.png
+• Avatar Changer, You Can Upload Image And Rename it with image.png\n
-• Username Changer, Requires Password
+• Username Changer, Requires Password\n
-• Bio Changer
+• Bio Changer\n
 • Password Changer, Requires Password After Changing Pass It Will Save Tokens in new_tokens.txt

 # Support